-Through the last few decades, indirect facilitation has become as commonly examined as apparent competition.
+Through the last few decades, indirect facilitation has become as commonly examined as apparent competition (Citation —- or at least be more precise in writing).
+Indirect facilitation is the now one of the most commonly studied indirect interactions in the plant-animal research literature (citation to a review).
+Side note - how are you concluding this for each section>?
+Did you use Web of Science total counts?

 Indirect facilitation is commonly defined as a positive interaction occurring when the positive effects of one plant species on the other occur through a common competitor (Schöb et al. 2013).
 These effects typically occur when the suppression of a competitor species is stronger than the direct competitive effects (Levine et al 1999).
-The most prevalent examples of indirect facilitation are seen through various pollinator interaction and through natural ecosystem engineering.
-Most indirect facilitative interactions mediated by pollinators have focused on the “magnet species”, which are individuals who attract significant numbers of pollinators, thus enhancing the pollination success of less attractive individuals (Braun & Lortie 2019; Debnam et al. 2021).
-This positive interaction between the attractive plant individuals with various pollinating species indirectly enhance the ability for the associating less attractive species to experience pollination.
+The most prevalent examples of indirect facilitation are seen through various pollinator interaction and through natural ecosystem engineering (citation - you mean by keystone or foundation species?).
+Most indirect facilitative interactions mediated by pollinators have focused on the “magnet species” that are individuals who attract significant numbers of pollinators, thus enhancing the pollination success of less attractive individuals (Braun & Lortie 2019; Debnam et al. 2021).
+This positive interaction between the attractive individual plants with various pollinating species indirectly enhance the ability for the associating less attractive species to experience pollination (citation).
 Ecosystem engineers can indirectly influence the germination, growth and survival of various plant species through indirect facilitation.
-These biological engineers, such as ants, indirectly increase the abundance and richness of plant species through activities such as soil bioturbation (Sosa & Brazeiro 2010).
+These biological engineers, such as ants, indirectly increase the abundance and richness of plant species through activities such as soil bioturbation (Sosa & Brazeiro 2010) or seed dispersal ? (citations).
 Species that transform living or non-living materials from one physical state to another are seen as allogenic engineers (Sosa & Brazeiro 2010; Walker et al. 2015).
-These engineers affecting resource availability or environmental conditions needed for growth, germination, and survival can have substantial effects via indirect plant-animal interactions.
+Allongenic means… that these engineers influence resource availability or environmental conditions needed for growth, germination, and survival can have substantial effects via indirect plant-animal interactions.
 Therefore, these complex indirect facilitative interactions are crucial in ecological systems, as the indirect benefits experience by interacting species potentially increase their overall survival, leading to changes in both community composition and abundance.
+Ok - good ending here next step maybe - need to identify these engineering species in more species to better support them?

 Exploitative Competition: